Trusted-AI/AIF360/README.md

 pip install aif360
 ```

-This package supports Python 2.7, 3.5, and 3.6.
-However, for Python 2, the
-`BlackBoxAuditing` package must be [installed manually](#blackboxauditing).

 Some algorithms require additional dependencies not included in the minimal
 installation.
 To use these, we recommend a full installation.